canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

-@page guides/recipes/tinder-like-carousel Tinder-Like-Carousel (Simple)
+@page guides/recipes/tinder-like-carousel Tinder-Like-Carousel (Medium)
 @parent guides/recipes

-@description This guide walks you through building a Like-Tinder-Carousel
+@description This guide walks you through building a [Tinder](https://tinder.com/)-like carousel.
+Learn how build apps that use dragging user interactions.

 @body

-In this guide, you will learn how to create a custom __Tinder-like-carousel__  .
+In this guide, you will learn how to create a custom [Tinder](https://tinder.com/)-like carousel.
 The custom widget will:

-- Have touch and drag functionality
+- Have touch and drag functionality that works on mobile and desktop.
 - Have custom `<button>`'s for liking and disliking
-- Have how to `shift` to next profiles images using `.get()`

 The final widget looks like:

-<a class="jsbin-embed" href="http://jsbin.com/viruhuw/4/embed?html,js,output&height=600px">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/viruhuw/7/embed?html,js,output&height=600px">JS Bin on jsbin.com</a>

 The following sections are broken down the folowing parts: